- Home

 - If your event is less than 100 people, you do not need to fill out an events application, but you will need to make a reservation if you intend to use a park or one of our other facilities.

-Please complete our Special Events Application and email to Madison.chucci@norcrossga.net.
-Once your application has been reviewed, a meeting will be scheduled with you and the Special Events Committee.
+Please complete our Special Events Application and email to Michael.Jones@norcrossga.net.
+Once your application has been reviewed, you will be contacted by Michael Jones.

-There is no set deadline to submit an application; we will accept it at any time.
-However, please make sure to submit at least one month before your event date.
-If you are eligible for "co-sponsored" event classification, and would like to be a part of the official city 2023 Event Lineup collateral, you will need to submit your application by the Friday before Thanksgiving.
+If you are eligible for "co-sponsored" event classification, and would like to be a part of the official city 2025 Event Lineup collateral, you will need to submit your application by Friday, November 1, 2024.
 Also, given the printed nature and year-long life cycle of the collateral, you must be able to commit to your event name, date and location at the time of submission (barring truly unforeseen circumstances, i.e. a pandemic or weather).

 An application must include all required documents and information; if something is missing, you may be asked to resubmit with the missing info.
 Dates and/or venue may also result in a "denied" application if they overlap/conflict with another event.
 While it is possible for more than one event to occur on the same day, factors such as size, location and staffing requirements may cause a certain combination to put a strain on resources.
 In this case, you may resubmit with a revised proposal for the conflict; we can work with you to help determine a solution for all parties.